blrobin2/blrobin2.github.io/_posts/2019-12-31-books-read.md

 1. William Gibson - Neuromancer*
 1. David Peace - Ninteen Eighty-Three
 1. Lorraine Hansberry - A Raisin in the Sun
+1. Mark Fisher - Capitalist Realism: Is There No Alternative?